How to get home safely in Seoul

 Luckily, Seoul has many safe options after a late night of partying.
-Here are some options that’ll get you home or find you somewhere to stay, from the cheapest to the most expensive.
+Here are some options that’ll get you home or find you somewhere to stay in Seoul, from the cheapest to the most expensive.

 Generally, the subway in Seoul closes around 12 am or 12:30 am, depending on where you are.
 If you know you don’t want to stay out late in advance, you should plan your trip using the Seoul subway app and try to catch the last train.

 Parties in Seoul aren’t just for weekends and if you find yourself out on a weekday night, the subway is still open a bit after 12 am.
 If you miss the last train, you can try to stay out until 5:30 am because that is when the subway opens again.

 Not interested in partying the night away?
-There are also plenty of bars, restaurants and even PC rooms that are open 24 hours.
+There are also plenty of bars, restaurants and even PC rooms (which also serve food) that are open 24 hours.